• Skip to main content

 • Research-Backed Ways to Thrive Through the Toddler Years

-• Child Development Classics
+• Child Development

 • A Parent’s Guide to Understanding the 4 Attachment Styles

-At some point or another many parents have placed their infant in front of a mirror and wondered if their child could understand that it was their own reflection they were seeing.
+At some point or another, many parents have placed their infant in front of a mirror and wondered if their child could understand that it was their own reflection they were seeing.
 In the realms of child development and parenting, this is a common question.

-Based on the infant’s reaction, most parents realize pretty quickly that their baby doesn’t really understand that it is themselves in the mirror.
+Based on the infant’s reaction, most parents realize pretty quickly that their baby doesn’t really understand that it is them in the mirror.
 This raises the question: when do babies and young children begin to develop a sense of self?
 Child psychologists have used this mirror test for babies in a creative way to help uncover the answer to this question.

-baby mirror test
+baby looking at reflection during mirror self-recognition test

 When Do Babies Recognize Themselves in the Mirror?

-– Young infants (age 6-12 months) seem to think the baby in the mirror is another baby.
+Young infants (age 6-12 months) seem to think the baby in the mirror is another baby.
 They smile and approach the baby in a friendly way.

-– Older babies (age 13-24 months) respond with a little more hesitation at this point.
+Older babies (age 13-24 months) respond with a little more hesitation at this point.
 Researchers aren’t sure if the children know that the reflection is themselves or whether they still think it is another child.

-– Toddlers (age 20-24 months) seem to clearly recognize that the reflection in the mirror is their own.
+Toddlers (age 20-24 months) seem to clearly recognize that the reflection in the mirror is their own.
 The clear sign of this is that while looking in the mirror, they touch the dot of lipstick on their own nose instead of touching the mirror.

 Related reading: Understanding Toddler Growth Spurts (includes a printable guide for what behavior to expect from ages 2-6)